Medicaid expansion helped cement “healthiest state” status

 Hawaii implemented its Medicaid program in January 1966.

 In the early 1990s, Hawaii implemented the State Health Insurance Program (SHIP) to cover people who weren’t eligible for Medicaid.
 Then, in 1994, CMS approved Hawaii’s section 1115 Medicaid waiver (one of the first in the nation) to wrap SHIP in with Medicaid in an effort to achieve universal insurance coverage (in combination with the state’s Prepaid Health Care Act).
 The result of the waiver was the creation of Hawaii’s MED-QUEST program, which initially covered low-income women and children, but has since expanded (as of 2009) to cover nearly all of Hawaii’s Medicaid beneficiaries.
+The MED-QUEST waiver is subject to renewal every five years.

 Medicaid in Hawaii is separated into two different methods of providing services: the fee-for-service (FFS) program and the managed care program, called MED-QUEST or MQD.
 Under the FFS program, doctors and other healthcare providers bill Medicaid directly to be reimbursed for services provided to Medicaid beneficiaries.
 Under MED-QUEST, the state contracts with managed care plans who in turn provide healthcare services to Medicaid beneficiaries.